jo-hoe/mb-arena-service/README.md

 ## Linting

-Project used `golangci-lint` for linting.
+The project used `golangci-lint` for linting.

 ### Installation